zicaiw625/tracking-guardian/COMPLIANCE.md

 ### Principle: Collect Only What's Necessary

-1. **No unnecessary PII storage**: Email, phone, name, address are NEVER stored in our database
+1. **No PII collection**: Email, phone, name, address are NOT collected, stored, or sent
-2. **Hashing before transmission**: All PII sent to ad platforms is SHA-256 hashed
+2. **Order data only**: We only process order ID, value, currency, and line items
 3. **Configurable retention**: Merchants control how long we retain conversion logs
 4. **Automatic cleanup**: Data older than retention period is automatically deleted

+**Privacy-First Approach**: We do not use hashed PII for ad platform matching.
+While this may reduce match rates, it provides stronger privacy guarantees and simpler compliance.

 ### What We DON'T Collect